essentialkaos/bibop/COOKBOOK.md

 ##### `empty`

-Check if file is empty.
+Checks if file is empty.

 **Syntax:** `empty <path>`